Covering a graph with independent walks

 Our proof of Theorem~\ref{thm:indepone} builds upon the groundbreaking work of Ding, Lee and Peres~\cite{DingLeePeres}, where they established that the expected cover time of a random walk on a weighted graph is up to universal constants equal to the total conductance of the graph multiplied by the square of the expected maximum of the discrete Gaussian free field on the graph.
-Moreover, they prove that the expected cover time is comparable to the strong $\delta$-blanket time, which is the first time $t$ such that the chain visits every state at least $\delta t \pi(v)$ times and at most $\delta^{-1}t\pi(v)$ time by time $t$.
+Moreover, they prove that the expected cover time is comparable to the strong $\delta$-blanket time, which is the first time $t$ such that the chain visits every state at least $\delta t \pi(v)$ times and at most $\delta^{-1}t\pi(v)$ times by time $t$.
 This result is crucial for our analysis as we explain below.

-In order to prove Theorem~\ref{thm:indepone} we employ the following strategy: \begin{itemize} \item[(i)] Construct an auxiliary Markov chain whose expected cover time is comparable to $k\estart{\taucov(k)}{\pi^{\otimes k}}$ up to some universal constants. \item[(ii)] Prove that the expected cover time of the auxiliary chain is at most $C\tcov$ for some absolute positive constant $C$, where $\tcov$ is the expected cover time of the original chain. \end{itemize}
+In order to prove Theorem~\ref{thm:indepone} we employ the following strategy: \begin{itemize} \item[(i)] Construct an auxiliary Markov chain whose expected cover time is at most of order $k\estart{\taucov(k)}{\pi^{\otimes k}}$ up to some universal constants. \item[(ii)] Prove that the expected cover time of the auxiliary chain is at most $C\tcov$ for some absolute positive constant $C$, where $\tcov$ is the expected cover time of the original chain. \end{itemize}

 We actually construct a whole family of auxiliary Markov chains indexed by a parameter $\lambda\in (0,1)$.
 We do so by adding a new state $\partial$ to the state space $V$ and modify the transition matrix by allowing jumps to $\partial$ with probability $\lambda$ and with probability $1-\lambda$ the Markov chain uses the original matrix $P$.
 When at $\partial$ the chain jumps to $x\in V$ with probability $\pi(x)$.